leonardbinet/Salt-Vagrant-master-mode/README.md

 For website-minion, you need to open also for web traffic.

 ### Set up elastic_ip on AWS for your master
-Set it in vagrantfile and in minions config files
+Set it in vagrantfile and in minions config files.

 ## Instructions to launch instances on EC2 with Vagrant